Bezier Curves and Picasso

 Such Stuff as Programs are Made of

 We implemented this circle encoding in Mathematica.
-The reader is encouraged to download and experiment with the full notebook, available from this blog’s Google code page.
+The reader is encouraged to download and experiment with the full notebook, available from this blog’s Github page.
 We will explain the important bits here.

 First, we have a function to compute all the circles whose centers lie on a given circle: